By Mike Loughrin, CEO for Transformance Advisors

 Everything seems to be as it should and you congratulate yourself for joining this great organization.

-Then, your enthusiasm takes a bruising when you discover that no other departments are engaged and customer input has not been incorporated into the new design.
+Then, your enthusiasm takes a bruising when you discover no other departments are engaged and customer input has not been incorporated into the new design.
 Something about customers not understanding the new technology.
-The chief engineer assures you: “This will be the best product ever developed for our industry.”
+The chief engineer assures you: “This will be the best product ever developed for our industry”.

 As expected, the Marketing department is all abuzz with noise and excitement.

-You mention to the chief marketing officer that this new concept did not come up during your earlier meeting with engineering.
-He responds: “Yes, this is probably a change to the design specifications that we will talk about at our quarterly business review meeting.
-But, for now, we need to stay focused on meeting the goals and aspirations of our customers.”
+You mention to the chief marketing officer how this new concept did not come up during your earlier meeting with engineering.
+He responds: “Yes, this is probably a change to the design specifications.
+We will need talk about this at our quarterly business review meeting.
+But, for now, we need to stay focused on meeting the goals and aspirations of our customers”.

 Waiting for a quarterly meeting seems very sluggish.
 But time is up and you have your next appointment.

-You are always excited with the action that takes place in production and logistics.
+You are always excited with the action which takes place in production and logistics.
 The sights and sounds of your tour don’t let you down.
 This is a great place to work.

-The operations manager shows you some very impressive charts on their cost-cutting program.
-And then you are shown an impressive large piece of equipment that is being installed.
-The operations manager explains: “This new megatronic convertor will lower our cost of production by 15%, assuming we can triple the volume on our current products to raise the overhead allocation.”
+The operations manager shows you very impressive charts on their cost-cutting program.
+And then you are shown an impressive large piece of equipment being installed.
+The operations manager explains: “This new megatronic convertor will lower our cost of production by 15%, assuming we can triple the volume on our current products to raise the overhead allocation”.

 You make a mental note that nobody has talked about tripling volume, especially on current products.